michaeljsteel/NumBAT/docs/source/install.rst

    $ make build

 #.
 If all is well, this will run to completion.
 If you encounter errors, please check that all the instructions above have been followed accurately.
-If you are still stuck, see :ref:`troubleshooting-label` for further ideas.
+If you are still stuck, see :ref:`sec-troubleshooting-label` for further ideas.

 #.
-If you hit a compile error you can't resolve, please see the instructions at :ref:`helpinstall-label` on how to seek help.
+If you hit a compile error you can't resolve, please see the instructions at :ref:`sec-helpinstall-label` on how to seek help.

 #.
 Once the build has apparently succeeded, it is time to test the installation with a short script that tests whether required applications and libraries can be found and loaded.
 Perform the following commands::